matomo-org/developer-documentation/docs/ab-tests/browser.md

 If you access the DOM using jQuery or another library, make sure that this library was already loaded when the experiment gets activated.

+#### Testing variations

+Testing variations can be cumbersome because variations are activated randomly and you always get to see the same variation.
+To test a specific variation you can append a URL parameter `?pk_ab_test=$variationName`.
+This will make sure to activate the given variation even if the experiment should not trigger yet because of a defined filter.
+It will also not track any experiment activation to your Piwik so your data is kept clean.

 ### Tracking a goal manually

 When comparing different variations it is often needed to [track goals](http://piwik.org/docs/tracking-goals-web-analytics/)